 One alternative is parking in nearby residential streets.
 Some cars block driveways or leave residents with no space to park, angering locals to the point where they actually damage the cars.

 Hannah Parsons, a solicitor at DAS Law, looks at some key legal facts you need to know if you’re a homeowner frustrated by people parking their car outside your home for weeks on end…

 What action can I take if I can’t park outside my house?

 A homeowner has no special legal right to park directly outside their property.
 All road users have the same right to park anywhere on the public highway as long as they do not contravene parking restrictions.

 How long can a vehicle be parked on the street for?

 There is no time limit on how long a vehicle can remain parked in the same space on a road as long as they are correctly taxed and not in breach of any parking contraventions.
 The exception to this is if the vehicle is thought to have been abandoned, in which case it can be removed by the police.

 Can I reserve a parking space on the street?

-Trying to keep a parking space available outside your home using cones or some other obstacle could be viewed as an obstruction and you could be liable to prosecution, unless your local authority has granted you the right to do so for something such as a funeral.
+Trying to keep a parking space available outside your home using cones or some other obstacle could be viewed as an obstruction and you may be liable to prosecution – unless your local authority has granted you the right to do so for something such as a funeral.

-What if someone else parks in my driveway?
+What if someone else parks on my driveway?